mortar-works/mortar-website/src/site/use-cases/digital triage tool.md

 pageImage: bell_023.png
 homepageImage: ticks_02.png
 description: |-
-  Our services and systems must evolve their use of data and intelligence to scale their reach, capacity and impact.
-We redesign and deploy new services that are more accessible, user-led and affordable whilst enhancing  predictive insights and data-driven decision making.
+  To scale their reach, capacity and impact our services and systems must evolve their use of data and intelligence.
+We enable the redesign and deployment of new services, improving accessibility and affordability, and supporting the delivery of your digital transformation and customer experience strategies.

 order: 2
 ---